Datatypes

 • myNum = tonumber("123") -- > 123 or myNum = tonumber("1.75") -- > 1.75

-• if the string starts with an integer:
+• if the string starts with an integer, to typecast in LSL-style:

 • to string